 Simplex fire event viewing

 The SMS shall facilitate an interface with the Simplex 4100ES fire panel thereby eliminating hardwired integration between the SMS controllers and the Simplex 4100ES fire panel.
-The Simplex 4100ES fire panel shall communicate with the multi-site gateway using RS-232 connection, or with the global gateway/KT-NCC using RS-232 or directly to a KT-400/KT-1PCB controller.
+The Simplex 4100ES fire panel shall communicate with the Multi-Site Gateway using RS-232 connection, or with the Global Gateway/KT-NCC using RS-232 or directly to a KT-400/KT-1PCB controller.
 The SMS shall allow for:

 View the events coming from the Simplex 4100ES fire panel